 Glass to Glass latency is measured using an Oscilloscope connected to photodiodes mounted on the source and reception.
+The output signals of the photodiodes and the time difference can be seen in Figure 65 and Figure 66 with 2 different configurations.

-Figure 66.
+Figure 65.
 10Mbps @ 50fps, Latency= 46ms

-Figure 67.
+Figure 66.
 10Mbps @ 50fps, Latency= 237ms, De-jitter buffer = 200 ms